 That is not just some Walter Mitty fantasy.
 New businesses are being created in the U.S. today as never before.
 Last year some 587,000 companies were incorporated, 80% more than in 1975 and 53,000 more than in 1980.
 During the past 18 months, hundreds of people became millionaires or multimillionaires when shares in their new companies were sold to the public for the first time.
 Among the stock winners: Bill Saxon, 53, of Saxon Oil Co. ($212 million); Philip Knight, 43, of Nike athletic shoes ($178 million); Herbert Boyer, 45, and Robert Swanson, 34, of Genentech ($32 million each).”

-Although Apple was only one of the companies profiled in the Time article, it was the recipient of a lengthy sidebar written by a young reporter named Mike Moritz.
+Apple was only one of the companies profiled in the Time article.
+However, a lengthy sidebar written by a young reporter named Mike Moritz focused on Cupertino.

-If that name sounds familiar, it’s because Moritz later wrote the early Apple biography The Little Kingdom: The Private Story of Apple Computer, before being inspired enough by Apple that he ditched journalism for a highly lucrative career as a venture capitalist.
+If that name sounds familiar, it’s because Moritz later wrote the early Apple biography The Little Kingdom: The Private Story of Apple Computer.
+Inspired by Apple, he later ditched journalism for a highly lucrative career as a venture capitalist.

-When the issue eventually came out, however, the “prize” went to “The Computer,” as Time staff noted that:
+When the issue eventually came out, however, the “prize” went to “The Computer.”
+Time noted:

-That would have been disappointing enough, but the article also included some less-than-flattering comments about Jobs, with one colleague saying, “Something is happening to Steve that’s sad and not pretty.”
-Plus, a Mac project originator said: “He would have made an excellent King of France.”
+“Something is happening to Steve that’s sad and not pretty,” one colleague claimed.
+Plus, a Mac project originator said Jobs “would have made an excellent King of France.”

-In the aftermath, Jobs cut off Moritz, who he had previously said would be Apple’s official historian.
-Years later, in his officially sanctioned biography, Jobs said that he and Moritz “are the same age, and I had been very successful, and I could tell he was jealous and there was an edge to him.
+In the aftermath, Jobs cut off Moritz, who he previously said would become Apple’s official historian.
+Years later, in his officially sanctioned biography, Jobs said he and Moritz “are the same age, and I had been very successful, and I could tell he was jealous and there was an edge to him.
 He wrote this terrible hatchet piece.”

-Jobs’ biographer, Walter Isaacson, claims that Jobs was never seriously considered by Time‘s editorial staff for the title of “Man of the Year.”
+Jobs’ biographer, Walter Isaacson, claims Time‘s editorial staff never seriously considered Jobs for the “Man of the Year” title.